Dasypeltis scabra

-Dasypeltis scabra, known as the common egg eater, egg-eating snake or rhombic egg eater, is a species of colubrid snake endemic to Africa.
+Dasypeltis scabra, also known commonly as the common egg eater, the egg-eating snake, and the rhombic egg eater, is a species of snake in the family Colubridae.
+The species is endemic to Africa.

 Geographic range

-Dasypeltis scabra is found in sub-Saharan Africa.
-It can also be found in Saudi Arabia and in other countries of the Middle East.
+D. scabra is found in sub-Saharan Africa.

 Description

-D. scabra grows to a total length (including tail) of 40–46 in, and has almost toothless jaws.
+D. scabra grows to a total length (tail included) of 40–46 in, and has almost toothless jaws.
 Dorsally, it has a series of rhomboidal dark brown spots on a lighter background.
 There is an alternating series of brown spots on each side and a distinct V-shaped mark at the back of the neck.
 Ventrally it is yellowish, either uniform or with dark dots.

 Mimicry

-It has been suggested that non-venomous Dasypeltis scabra is a mimic of venomous Echis carinatus, the saw-scaled viper, which it strongly resembles.
+It has been suggested that non-venomous D. scabra is a mimic of venomous Echis carinatus, the saw-scaled viper, which it strongly resembles.

+Typical specimens of D. scabra even more closely resemble Causus rhombeatus, the rhombic night adder.
+The colouration of E. carinatus generally tends to be more reddish and brown, instead of shades of grey and black; and the V-shaped mark on its head is more patchy than in the other two species.

+C. rhombeatus is not as slim as D. scabra, and its dorsal scales, unusual among viperids, are at most slightly keeled, whereas D. scabra scales not only are keeled, but in some parts of the body are finely saw-toothed so that, when an alarmed snake rubs them against each other, they emit a threatening hissing sound.
+The species does not hiss in the usual manner at all.
+Both species typically have well-defined V-shaped markings on the head and neck, but in C. rhombeatus the marking extends forward on the head, whereas in D. scabra it is mainly on the neck.

-D. scabra also closely resembles Causus rhombeatus, the rhombic night adder.
-These two species may be distinguished by the shape of the pupil of the eye.
-Snakes of the genus Dasypeltis have vertical pupils, whereas snakes of the genus Causus have round pupils.
-However, it is possible in darker areas for the vertical eyes to become round, so this is not necessarily an accurate means of distinguishing the species.
+Furthermore, the two species also may be distinguished by the shape of the pupil of the eye.
+Snakes of the genus Dasypeltis have vertically slitted pupils, whereas snakes of the genus Causus have round pupils.
+However, in dim light the vertical pupils expand till they are rounded, so this is not necessarily a reliable criterion for distinguishing the species.

 Habitat

-Dasypeltis scabra can be found in a variety of habitats.
-They are not found in closed-canopy forests nor in true deserts, but do inhabit most ecosystems between these extremes.
+D. scabra can be found in a variety of habitats, at altitudes from sea level to 2,600 m.
+It is not found in closed-canopy forests nor in true deserts, but does inhabit most ecosystems between these extremes.